lbarzi/Hello_World/README.md

 # Hello World Challenge

-Raylytic challenge - which aims to run a "Hello, World!" web page in Linux
+Old challenge - which aims to run a "Hello, World!" web page in Linux

 ## Getting Started